Deferred Cyclotomic Representation for Stable and Exact Evaluation of q-Hypergeometric Series: Introduction

 From a computational standpoint, this separation yields several advantages.
 By encoding all multiplicative structure at the level of integer exponents, the DCR eliminates intermediate polynomial growth and reduces memory usage in exact arithmetic.
 At the same time, it acts as an \emph{algebraic preconditioner} for numerical evaluation, performing exact cancellations prior to floating-point computation and thereby reducing error amplification.
 Once constructed, the representation can be reused across multiple parameter regimes, enabling efficient amortized computation over large parameter spaces.

-Beyond computational considerations, the cyclotomic representation exposes structural features of $q$-deformed amplitudes that are less transparent in conventional formulations.
-In particular, admissibility at roots of unity corresponds to the vanishing of specific cyclotomic modes, while the classical limit $q \to 1$ reduces the exponent data to the prime factorization of classical factorials.
-More generally, the representation suggests an interpretation of $q$-hypergeometric summation as a discrete flow in an integer exponent space, independent of the choice of evaluation field.
-These structural aspects are discussed in Section~\ref{sec:structure}.
+Beyond its computational advantages, the DCR also provides a different perspective on the algebraic organization of $q$-deformed amplitudes.
+Because the exponent vectors are independent of both the deformation parameter and the target field, phenomena that are usually treated separately (including root-of-unity admissibility, classical limits, and evaluation in different arithmetic domains), are realized as different projections of a common combinatorial object.
+In this sense, the DCR separates combinatorial structure from arithmetic realization.
+This viewpoint suggests new connections between computational representations, cyclotomic arithmetic, and quantum topology, which we discuss in Section~\ref{sec:structure}.

+More broadly, the DCR should not be viewed simply as an algorithm for evaluating a particular family of $q$-hypergeometric series.
+Rather, it provides a representation in which the combinatorial structure of the amplitudes is separated from their arithmetic realization.
+This separation simultaneously yields computational advantages, clarifies the algebraic organization of $q$-deformed amplitudes, and suggests new connections between computational mathematics, cyclotomic arithmetic, and quantum topology.
+Several of these structural consequences motivate directions for future investigation.

 We develop this framework in detail and analyze its properties both theoretically and empirically.
 Using the quantum $6j$-symbol as a benchmark, we demonstrate linear memory scaling in the construction phase, improved numerical stability in floating-point arithmetic, and efficient amortized evaluation across continuous ranges of $q$.
 The $6j$-symbol provides a canonical test case in which factorial growth, oscillatory summation, and semiclassical behaviour are all present, making it a controlled and representative benchmark for both symbolic and numerical performance.
+Moreover, because the quantum $6j$-symbol forms the elementary building block of many state-sum and tensor-network constructions, improvements at this level directly benefit larger computational frameworks.

 The remainder of this paper is organised as follows.
 Section~\ref{sec:background} reviews the structure of $q$-hypergeometric series and the limitations of conventional evaluation methods.
 Section~\ref{sec:cyclo_architecture} introduces the cyclotomic representation and the deferred evaluation framework.
 Section~\ref{sec:universal_projections} defines projection maps and describes their implementation.
 Section~\ref{sec:structure} develops structural and algebraic consequences of the representation.
 Section~\ref{sec:complexity_error} analyses computational complexity and numerical stability.
 Section~\ref{sec:numerical_results} presents empirical benchmarks.
 Section~\ref{sec:conclusion} states the conclusions and directions for future work.